-Wadham has high academic standards maintained in an informal and progressive atmosphere.
+Wadham has high academic standards maintained in an informal atmosphere.
 We welcome academic excellence, diversity and independence and are known for our inclusive and welcoming culture.
-Wadham is one of the larger colleges and offers most of the undergraduate courses available at Oxford.
+We are committed to supporting a progressive student body, and our access work is at the core of all we do.

-Wadham students have access to excellent resources and facilities, including a library with over 40,000 texts and a computer room.
+Students have access to excellent facilities, including a 24-hour library with over 40,000 texts.
 There are frequent productions in our theatre and in the Holywell Music Room.
 Sports facilities include a gym, badminton and squash courts, a boathouse and a sports ground with pavilion.